TelerikAcademy/SchoolAcademy/2015-10-Java-Fundamentals-1/07. Arrays/slides/README.md

 <!-- section start -->
 <!-- attr: { id:'', class:'slide-section' } -->
 # Iterating arrays
-##  Processing Array Elements Using for and foreach
+##  Processing Array Elements Using `for` and `foreach`

-# Processing Arrays: for Statement
+# Processing Arrays: `for` Statement
 - Use `for` loop to process an array when
   - Need to keep track of the index
-  - Processing is not strictly sequential from the first to the last element
+  - Processing is strictly sequential from the first to the last element
 - In the loop body use the element at the loop index (`array[index]`)

 ```java